radhesh1/gdm3-error-fix/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE).
+This repository is licensed under the [GPL v3 License](LICENSE).
 By contributing to this project, you agree to abide by the terms of this license.

 Happy troubleshooting and fixing those GDM3 errors! 🚀